Action Councils, Management Committees, and Affinity Groups

 The HAC monitors the status of housing in Nashville, discussing policy and programming solutions with an emphasis on promoting affordable housing.

 With the help of volunteers, UrbanPlan harnesses the power of experiential learning by teaching and engaging participants – high school students, university students, or public officials – to learn the fundamental process and forces that affect development in our communities.
 They experience challenging issues, private and public sector roles, complex trade-offs, and fundamental economics in play when proposing realistic land use solutions to vexing growth challenges.
 ULI Nashville UrbanPlan’s Steering Committee leads this initiative by guiding its growth within the Nashville community.
+The committee meets quarterly and members of the committee are expected to be trained UrbanPlan volunteers.

 To inquire about current committee openings email [email protected].